 By following the instructions below, you can add Kodi to an existing RetroPie setup and add video and music support to your emulation machine.
 It’s a really easy process, but we’ll walk through everything step-by-step and help you quickly put Kodi on RetroPie on your Rasberry Pi.

-Installing Kodi on a Raspberry Pi running RetroPie is incredible easy – you can do it all on your Raspberry Pi through the menus.
-All we’re going to do is access Kodi from the “experimental packages” menu, download and install it, and then reboot the Raspberry Pi.
-It’s a very simple process, but we’ll lay it out in even more detail below.
-But first, here’s a quick list of what you’ll need to get the job done:
+Installing Kodi on a Raspberry Pi running RetroPie is incredible easy – you can do it all on your Raspberry Pi through the RetroPie menus.
+All we’re going to do is access Kodi from the “optional packages” menu, download and install it, and then reboot the Raspberry Pi.
+Getting Kodi on RetroPie is a very simple process, but we’ll lay it out in even more detail below.
+We’ll assume that you have RetroPie installed an Wi-Fi set up.

 The one with the big joystick image.
 You know this!

-Once you’ve selected Kodi, you’ll see a bunch of text start appearing at the bottom of your screen.
+Once you’ve selected Kodi, you’ll see a bunch of text start appearing on your screen.
 Your RetroPie is downloading Kodi and installing it (if this part fails, make sure you’re connected to the internet).

 Kodi won’t show up until you restart EmulationStation, so either choose Main Menu > Quit > Restart Emulation Station, or just flick your power switch or pull the plug.
-If you followed the steps correctly, you will find your newly downloaded Kodi app under the “Ports” section in RetroPie when you restart the device.
+If you followed the steps correctly, you will find your newly downloaded Kodi app under the “Ports” section in RetroPie when you restart EmulationStation.
 Enjoy!

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: